nrs-org/novelslop/content/vol_01/chap_04.typ

   action.
 The team seemed to be taking a break, which made sense considering school was about to start.

-  While walking in the hallway, she suddenly heard the voices of two male students, coming out from the dressing room.
+  While checking out the hallway, she suddenly heard the voices of two male students coming out from the dressing room.

   "Have you seen the new first-year girls this year?"